andreyka26-git/andreyka26-git.github.io/_posts/2024-01-23-oauth-authorization-code-react-client-pt2-github.md

 ### **OAuth core [entrypoint](https://github.com/andreyka26-git/andreyka26-authorizations/tree/main/OAuthAndOpenIdConnect/OAuth.OpenIddict.WebClient)**

-The core of our React OAuth Client is already implemented [here](https://andreyka26.com/oauth-authorization-code-react-client-pt1-openIddict).
+The core of our React OAuth Client is already implemented [in this article](https://andreyka26.com/oauth-authorization-code-react-client-pt1-openIddict).
 We will just change configuration and some parts of the application.
 So just follow the article I referenced or clone [this part](https://github.com/andreyka26-git/andreyka26-authorizations/tree/main/OAuthAndOpenIdConnect/OAuth.OpenIddict.WebClient) of the repo.

 Once you have the OpenIddict integrated React client you could follow subsequent steps.